Short Answer Summary

 Problem: Visitors Spend Money in the Wrong Order

-Solution: Buy for Arctic Failure Points First
+Solution: Build Around Arctic Failure Points

 Common Mistakes Visitors Make

-- Using autofocus in darkness and getting soft photos.
+- Using autofocus in darkness.

-Realistic Expectations for Aurora Photos
+Realistic Expectations for Aurora Photography

 Final Verdict: What Should You Pack?